AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/controlling-fixtures.md

 Here are some other useful things to know:

--   Press \<Locate\> to light up the selected fixtures in open white and move them to a central position.
+-   Press <Keys.HardKey>Locate</Keys.HardKey> to light up the selected fixtures in open white and move them to a central position.
 Locate options are described in detail in the [next section](./controlling-fixtures.md#setting-fixtures-to-a-start-position-locate).